centreon/centreon-clapi/doc/objects/service_templates.rst

 stalking_options	           Comma separated options: 'o' for OK, 'w' for Warning, 'u' for Unknown and 'c' for Critical

-notifications_enabled	           1 when notification is enabled, 0 otherwise

-check_command	                   Name of the check command

-check_command_arguments	           Arguments that go along with the check command, prepend each argument with the "!" character

 event_handler	                   Name of the event handler command

 event_handler_arguments	           Arguments that go along with the event handler, prepend each argument with the "!" character

-check_period	                   Name of the check period

-notification_period	           Name of the notification period

 first_notification_delay	   First notification delay in seconds

 flap_detection_options	           Flap detection options

-template	                   Name of the service template

 notes	                           Notes